Skip to main content

 I. Circulation Policy

-1. Each patron is allowed to have ten items checked out at one time, two of which may be DVDs and two VHS movies.
-However, a first-time patron may only check out two items, one of which may be a movie.
+1. Each patron is allowed to have thirty items checked out at one time, that number may include five DVD movies.
+However, a first-time patron may only check out five items, two of which may be a movie.

 2. New books, those marked with a new book sticker, have a circulation period of two weeks (fourteen days).
-Books will be designated as “new” for four months.
+Books will be designated as “NEW” for six months.
 All other books, audio books, and magazines have a circulation period of three weeks (twenty-one days).
-Videos have a circulation period of one week (seven days).
-The most recent issue of each magazine may not circulate.
+Movies have a circulation period of one week (seven days).

-3. New books may not be renewed.
-All other materials may be renewed one time unless another patron has placed a hold on the item.
+3. All materials may be renewed three times unless another patron has placed a hold on the item.

 4. Library cards may be issued to patrons three years or older.